-Record the serial number, model number, and model year of your defoliator to help trace the machine should it be stolen.
-Your dealer also needs these numbers for all warranty claims and when you order parts.
+Record the serial number, model number, and model year of your defoliator to help trace the machine in the event that it is stolen.
+Your dealer also needs these numbers for all warranty claims and for when you order parts.

-The defoliator serial number is found on the serial number plate which is located on the front of the machine to the left of the hitch as shown in Figure 1 and Figure 2 depending on model.
+The defoliator serial number is found on the serial number plate, which is located on the front of the machine to the left of the hitch.